stefanhaustein/quake2-playn-port/README.md

 I just made this work

-So here is the first thing you need to do is to get the Playn Quake 2 Demo exe file from here: https://github.com/MagnusMarx/quake2-playn-port
+So here is the first thing you need to do is to get the Playn Quake 2 Demo repo from here: https://github.com/MagnusMarx/quake2-playn-port/archive/refs/heads/master.zip

-Next you will need to download the demo port from here: https://commondatastorage.googleapis.com/quake2demo/q2-314-demo-x86.exe
+Next you will need to download the demo exe file from here: https://commondatastorage.googleapis.com/quake2demo/q2-314-demo-x86.exe

 Upload the .exe file and source port to your website because this is the only way for this to work.